 The freeform nature means that sometimes you can make a wrong choice and have to back out and try again, however.
 For example, you might need to shoot down alien ships but didn’t bring any long-range weapons.
 Or the mission might be in a cave and you were playing an air raider carrying air strikes that can not be used underground.

-You can play the game online in multiplayer or split-screen and this is where the game really shines.
+Earth Defense Force 5 can be played online in multiplayer or split-screen and this is where the game really shines.
 You can take up to three other players in co-op and fight the alien and insect hordes together.
 The classes complement each other, especially the air raider and some vehicles have multiple seats.
 The vehicle’s controls can be a bit clunky, but they make up for it in firepower and utility.

 Something nifty that I found, is that when playing online you could turn on limits for weapon and armor levels.
 Meaning that players of any level could play any difficulty or mission, but would be required to lower their armor and use weaker weaponry to keep the game challenging and balanced if they were too powerful.